Sports betting has arrived in the Great White North, and it’s time for Canadian bettors to start wagering on their favourite sporting events.

 Betting on major single-event sports like the Super Bowl or Stanley Cup Final was not possible prior due to the parlay betting rule across several provinces.
 Bettors had to make a sports bet on at least three different events and predict each event correctly for the bet to pay dividends.

-With that rule no longer in place, sports bettors in Canada are free to bet on their favorite sporting events one at a time.
+With that rule no longer in place, sports bettors in Canada are free to bet on their favourite sporting events one at a time.
 Go ahead and put some money on that Toronto Raptors game against the Miami Heat you’re thrilled to see when Kyle Lowry returns.

 With single-game sports betting now legal, Canada has plenty of options for bettors to wager on within its borders and outside of it.